isaaclyman/ruby-rsa-demo/README.md

 ### Generation

-To generate an RSA key pair from any two prime numbers:
+To generate an RSA key pair from two prime numbers:

 `ruby bin/generate_keys.rb 1669 563`

+NOTE: Choose large primes.
+The modulus of the keypair (*n*, created by multiplying the primes together) must be larger than the binary value of each byte being encoded.

 The output is two keys (one private, one public) in the format `[exponent, modulus]`.